 Plastics are still, without a doubt, one of the biggest threats not only humans face but also our ocean.
 As we all know, the ocean is a shelter for thousands of marine life relying on these waters to thrive and multiply.
 However, if they constantly face these harmful threats of plastic in the ocean pollution, then it might be that this one is the last time we see them.

 Fortunately, all hope is not lost, there are still plenty of ways to battle this problem, and one should start with ourselves.
 We can still recover what has already been damaged and start the healing process of what we humans did to our mother nature.
 All signs lead to a better future.

 By supporting us here at ATOLEA Jewelry, you are already being part of the solution of this undying problem of the Ocean.
-Part of the profit we made from your purchase on our Ocean-inspired jewelry goes to Ocean conservation charities that have been doing their best to save and preserve marine life.
+Part of the profit we made from your purchase on our waterproof jewelry with a lifetime color warranty goes to Ocean conservation charities that have been doing their best to save and preserve marine life.

-So check out our wide selection of ATOLEA Sea-inspired jewelry collections and start making a difference for the Ocean while looking fab and unique!
+So check out our wide selection of ATOLEA water-resistant jewelry collections and start making a difference for the Ocean while looking fab and unique!